Isaac Arthur: Science & Futurism with Isaac Arthur

 Outward Bound's main protagonist is the traveler, featured across the series.

 Arthur collaborates with other YouTubers and science communicators.

 National Space Society

 In 2020, Arthur was named the recipient of the National Space Society Space Pioneer Award for Education via Mass Media for his YouTube channel.

-On March 1, 2023, Arthur was elected president of the National Space Society (NSS).
+On March 1, 2023, Arthur was elected president of the National Space Society.